cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 limitations of this survey data.

-* **Survey population.** People are eligible to participate in the survey if they are age 18 or older and they are an active user of Facebook.
+* **Survey population.** People are eligible to participate in the survey if they are age 18 or older, they are currently located in the USA, and they are an active user of Facebook.
 The survey data does not report on children under age 18, and the Facebook adult user population may differ from the United States population generally in important ways.
 We use our [survey weighting](#survey-weighting) to adjust the estimates